Looking for essential oils for mucus cough? You have found the right page.

 Eucalyptus essential oil is used to ease cough and clear mucus in the airways by stimulating the respiratory system and reducing swelling in the throat.

-It also has anti-microbial as well as decongestant properties, which help to get rid of the congestion in your nose and throat.
+It has anti-microbial as well as decongestant properties, which help to get rid of the congestion in your nose and throat.

 A recent study on children shows that Eucalyptus essential oil can be used as a vapor rub to ease respiratory congestion and help children sleep better.

-6. Cinnamon Essential Oil
+6. Tea Tree Essential Oil

 Read: Essential Oils for Sleep Apnea